 You probably already know that feeding the child is a big part of whether or not a child will grow up to enjoy eating and eat well.
-Learn how to feed a child with love and limits.
+Learn how to use diplomatic feeding and feed your child with love and limits.

 Your feeding style has a powerful influence over how well your child eats.

 Research tells us that a diplomatic feeding style (formerly known as an authoritative style of feeding) is most effective at promoting a child’s self-regulated eating and positive relationship with food.

 So, how can you become more diplomatic with feeding kids?

 Your Feeding Style: For Better or Worse

 All parents have a feeding style.
 You either inherit it from your own upbringing (Mom and Dad fed you like this so you feed your kids the same way) or you choose a different path for feeding your kids.

 Regardless, you have a style and attitude when it comes to feeding your child.